Going to the Gym when Feeling too Scared

 Start off with simpler and natural feeling lifts (e.g. bench press, squats, lunges).
 These are also called free lifts because the weights are not tied down to the machine.

 Using machines are easier for beginners.
-Feel free to use them as a step up to using free-weights.
+Feel free to use them as a step up to using free-weights(dumbbells, bench-press.

 Also, many machines have a diagram of how to properly use the machine.

-- Go with somebody else: Gym partner, personal trainer, join a class
+- Go with somebody else: Gym partner, a personal trainer, join a class

-- Choose a similar gym partner: Body type, goals, intensity etc
+- Choose a compatible partner: Body type, goals, intensity, etc.

 - Ask for a tour